Rock-A-Doodle

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Rock-A-Doodle against these established plot points, we can identify how Don Bluth utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Rock-A-Doodle within the comedy genre.

 Don Bluth's Structural Approach